 5 Myths About Daily Contact Lenses Debunked

 Optometrists agree that daily contact lenses are better for your eye health.
 So what’s holding you back from making the switch?
-What makes you stick to your old monthly-wear lenses?
-It is possible that your avoidance of daily disposables is due to nothing more than a myth!
+What makes you stick to your old monthly lenses?
+In many cases, hesitation comes down to misinformation.

-Don’t be one of those people!
-Read on as we debunk five common myths about daily disposable contact lenses.
+Let’s debunk five of the most common myths about daily disposable contact lenses

 Myth 1: Daily Disposables Are Too Expensive